Courses Master Display 2025-2026

 This course belongs to the following programmes / specialisations

-Master Business Research - No specialisation Transitional Regulation
+Master Business Research - No specialisation In transition - Y1 Disc IB Accounting and Control

-Master Business Research - Operations Research Transitional Regulation
+Master Business Research - Operations Research In transition - Year 1+2 Elective Courses

 Master International Business - Accounting and Business Information Technology Compulsory Course(s)